Age verification

 For more information or to book a consultation, please contact our team on 02 4002 4150.

 Skin and breast volume or size.
 The breast volume beneath the skin is made up of firm glandular breast tissue and fat.
-During a breast reduction both skin and breast tissue/fat is removed.
+During a reduction mammaplasty (or breast reduction surgery) both skin and breast tissue/fat is removed.

-What do the scars look like after a breast reduction?
+What do the scars look like after reduction mammaplasty surgery?

-The scars from breast reduction surgery incisions generally look like a thin line, initially red and a bit raised above your skin.
+The scars from reduction mammaplasty (or breast reduction surgery) incision generally look like a thin line, initially red and a bit raised above your skin.
 Appearance will vary depending on the surgical technique used for the surgery and your genetics.
 Some people are more prone to hyperpigmentation and hypertrophic scars or keloids.
 Most scars should eventually fade and flatten but will still be visible.

-For a full list of risks associated with breast reduction surgery, please visit the risks section on this service page.
+For a full list of risks associated with reduction mammaplasty (or breast reduction surgery), please visit the risks section on this service page.

 Will my scars depend on the technique for surgery?

-Scars from a breast reduction are typically referred to as either a lollypop or anchor.
+Scars from a reduction mammaplasty surgery are typically referred to as either a lollypop or anchor.

 Around the areola (generally reduced in diameter), from the lower part or 6 o’clock aspect of the areola down to the lower breast fold (this is the lollypop), an additional scar in the breast fold joined to the lollypop makes an anchor.